Jugular Venous Pressure

 A SIMPLE SCREEN

-For patients taller than 70 inches, the JVP may still be modestly elevated with no IJ distention above the clavicle.
+For upright patients taller than 70 inches, the JVP may still be modestly elevated without IJ distention above the clavicle.
 To evaluate these taller patients, the phlebostatic zero point at the mid-axillary line is needed, along with 30-45 degree patient elevation.
 Have the patient put his right hand on his head.
 Put your right little finger on the mid-point at the sternum and stretch your thumb out horizontally toward the side of the chest and put a mark at the mid-axillary line intersection.

 DETAILS OF IJ ASSESSMENT